0xDexter0us/blog/content/posts/ccc-h1ctf.md

 ---

 This write-up is co-written by me [@Dexter0us](https://twitter.com/0xDexter0us) and [@mass0ma](https://twitter.com/mass0ma).
 We were one of the winners of the CTF and won a $100 reward from [hacker101](https://hacker101.com).
-The CTF was quiet challenging and fun to play.
+The CTF was quite challenging and fun to play.
 We hope you can enjoy and gain something from this write-up.
-You can folow us of Twitter [@Dexter0us](https://twitter.com/0xDexter0us), [@mass0ma](https://twitter.com/mass0ma) and hang out with us on Discord [Hack The Planet](https://discord.gg/pRZDxmxp) [Bounty Hunters](https://discord.gg/bugbounty) if you like :).
+You can follow us of Twitter [@Dexter0us](https://twitter.com/0xDexter0us), [@mass0ma](https://twitter.com/mass0ma) and hang out with us on Discord [Hack The Planet](https://discord.gg/pRZDxmxp) [Bounty Hunters](https://discord.gg/bugbounty) if you like :).

 ---

 We started the CTF with the basic endpoint enumeration.
-We found two endpoints `.config` and `zipfiles` which were looked interesting but both turned out to be rabbit holes and nothing was in them.
+We found two endpoints `.config` and `zip files` which looked interesting but both turned out to be rabbit holes and nothing was in them.
 We also looked at Javascript files and registered for an account within the application, but didn't come across anything interesting.
 That's when a hint popped up on twitter.

 {{< image src="/images/ccc-h1ctf/image-20210603221644140.png" position="center" style="border-radius: 5px;" >}}